michaelgpearce/shared_should/README.md

         end
     end

-The shared functions also accept multiple parameters when the initialization block returns an array.
+The shared functions also accept multiple parameters when the parameterization block returns an array.

     context "Book" do
         context "with rentable book" do